By Ed Staskus

 “I’m across the street in the green house,” Conor said.
 “These are my fields.
 Bernie came down and got me when he found this.
 A fox has been at the arm.”

 “I see that,” JT said, even though he didn’t know what had happened to the arm.
 He didn’t jump to conclusions.
-It was flayed and gruesome, whatever it was.
+It was flayed and gruesome, whatever had happened.
 He wasn’t repulsed by it.
-He was being objective.
-The final quality that made him a good policeman was that he was patient.
-He waited patiently with Conor and Bernie for the rest of the team to show up.
+He was being patient and objective.
+The quality that made him a good policeman was that he was patient.
+He waited with Conor and Bernie for reinforcements to show up.
 None of the three men said a word.

-JT looked at the land all around him getting ready for the growing season.
+JT looked at the ground around him ready for the growing season.
 There was no growing season where he grew up.
-His father worked the nickel mines in Sudbury his working life, never missing a day.
-He had been an explosives man and made it through his last year last week last shift unscathed.
-He had always known there was no one to tap him on the shoulder if he made a mistake.
+His father worked the nickel mines in Sudbury his whole working life, never missing a day.
+He had been an explosives man and made it through his last year last week last day unscathed.
+The miner had always known there was no one to tap him on the shoulder if he made a mistake.

 His mother raised four children.
-She dealt with powder burns every day.
+She dealt with powder burns among her brood every day.
 They were among the few post-war Lithuanians still left in Sudbury.
-The rest of them had worked like dogs and scrimped and saved, leaving the first chance they got.
-His parents put their scrimping and saving into a house on the shores of Lake Ramsey and stayed to see Sudbury transition from open pits and wood fire roasting to business as usual less ruinous to the land they lived on.
+The rest of them had worked like dogs and scrimped and saved, leaving for greener pastures the first chance they got.
+His parents put their scrimping and saving into a house on the shores of Lake Ramsey and stayed to see Sudbury transition from open pits and wood fire roasting to methods less ruinous to the land they lived on.

 An ambulance from a funeral home in Kensington was the first to arrive, followed within minutes by two more RCMP cars.
 A pumper from the North Rustico Fire Department rolled to a stop, but there wasn’t anything for the volunteer firemen to do.
 They thought about helping direct traffic, but there was hardly any traffic to speak of.
 The summer season was still a month-and-a-half away.
 They waited, suspecting they were going to be the ones asked to unearth the remains.
-They brought shovels up from their truck.
+They brought shovels up from their truck and leaned on them.

-The coroner showed up, but bided his time, waiting for a commissioned officer to show up.
+A doctor showed up, and bided his time, waiting for a commissioned officer to show up.
 When he did there were two of them, one an inspector and the other one a superintendent.
-They talked to JT briefly, and then the fire department.
-The firemen measured out a ten-foot by ten-foot perimeter with the arm in the center, pounded stakes into the ground, demarcated the space with yellow police tape, and slowly began to dig.
+They talked to JT briefly, and then to the fire department.
+The firemen measured out a ten-foot by ten-foot square with the arm in the center, pounded stakes into the ground, demarcated the space with police tape, and slowly began to dig, opening a pit

 They had not gotten far when the arm fell over.
 It had been chopped off above the elbow.
 One of the firemen carried the arm and briefcase to a gray tarp and covered it with a sheet of thick translucent plastic.